 Why Your Car Shakes When Braking and How to Fix It

 A car is a great thing to have, seeing that it makes life easier for you.
-However, there are situations where your car can be a source of concern.
+However, there are situations in which your car can be a concern.
 Say, for instance, when your car shakes while braking.
-Few things can be as annoying as a situation where you need to pull up at a stop sign, for example, and your car starts shaking.
+Few things can be as annoying as when you need to pull up at a stop sign, and your car starts shaking.

-Beyond the embarrassment that driving a shaking car attracts, there are the risks associated with driving a car that shakes when you brake.
-There is also the possibility of serious car damage if the underlying issues are not diagnosed and sorted out.
+Beyond the embarrassment of driving a shaking car, there are the risks of driving a car that shakes when you brake.
+There is also the risk of serious car damage if the underlying issues are not diagnosed and addressed.

 One thing is clear, though.
 There is something wrong when you notice that your car shakes when you brake.
-This article will explain why this happens and provide information on how to solve the problem.
+This article explains why this happens and provides guidance on how to solve the problem.
 It will also provide answers to some questions you might have about the situation.
 Have a great read!

 car shakes when stopped